Lance Krall: Early life and education

 Krall was born in Monterey, California.
-Because his father, John Krall, was a Naval aviator, and his mother, Vietnamese-born Yung Krall, was a spy for the CIA, Lance spent most of his life moving from country to country and state to state.
+Because his father, John Krall, was a Naval aviator, and his mother, Vietnamese-born Yung Krall, was a spy for the CIA, Lance frequently moved homes.
 Government and military life shuffled Lance and his family to California, Hawaii, Saigon, London, Paris, Frankfurt, Washington, D.C., and New Mexico.
 Krall's family finally retired from government life in 1983 and settled in Georgia.
 Krall attended Shiloh High School and Georgia State University.

 Career

 After obtaining his B.A. in film and theater at Georgia State University, Krall helped found The Whole World Theatre in Atlanta.
 From 1993 to 2000, Krall performed in improv shows and scripted plays at Whole World.

 In 1999, Krall was spotted by a Hollywood talent agent, and moved out west.
 In late 2000 he was cast on Steve Martin's variety show, The Downer Channel.
 After a disappointing four-episode run, Krall tried his luck at shooting his own sketch comedy show.
 With the help of his old troupe in Atlanta, Krall shot a thirty-minute pilot named The Lance Krall Show.

 In the interim, Krall was cast in the feature Made-Up, directed by Tony Shalhoub, and later directed and starred in Party Animals that premiered at the Los Angeles International Film Festival and was an official selection in the Slamdance Film Festival in Park City, Utah.

 In 2003, Krall was cast as Kip, a gay Cuban, in the reality show parody The Joe Schmo Show.
 His popularity on Joe Schmo convinced Spike TV to greenlight eight episodes of The Lance Krall Show.

 Krall then created and starred in the television show, Free Radio, which aired for two seasons on VH1 and Comedy Central.
-Free Radio was a comedic, behind-the-scenes look at a struggling Los Angeles radio station and its dysfunctional staff.
-Krall starred as the dimwitted, laughably ignorant, yet inexplicably popular host of "Moron in the Morning."
+Free Radio was a behind-the-scenes look at a struggling Los Angeles radio station and its dysfunctional staff.
+Krall starred as the dimwitted,ignorant, yet inexplicably popular host of "Moron in the Morning."
 Celebrity guests from film, television, music and stage joined the cast every week in the booth as they promote their latest projects while enduring Krall's clueless questions and oblivious take on the world.

 In 2011, Krall partnered with American skateboarder, Tony Hawk, to produce, write, and star in a television pilot called, "Crash & Burn."
 It is an ensemble comedy set in the world of Hollywood stunt performers and also stars Lee Majors as a legendary stunt man and leader of the Crash & Burn stunt team.
 Krall was also featured on Tony Hawk's YouTube channel, "Ride."